patrick-misner/tenacious-legal/README.md

 ## Github Deployment Action

   When a pull request from staging to main is merged, a [GitHub action](https://github.com/patrick-misner/tenacious-legal/blob/main/.github/workflows/deploy.yml) is triggered.
-This action performs several tasks, including installing dependencies, building the create-react app, uploading the new build files to the S3 bucket, and invalidating the CloudFront cache.
-These actions ensure that updates to the website are quickly reflected globally.
+This action performs several tasks, including installing dependencies, building the create-react app, uploading the new build files to the S3 bucket, and invalidating the CloudFront cache so that updates to the website are reflected quickly globally.

 ## Legacy Website no SSL